Photovoltaic Thermal (PVT) System CFD Simulation Tutorial, DO Radiation Model Fluent Validation

 solar irradiation could

-Figure 3- Temperature distribution over the absorber and tubes
+Figure 3- Temperature distribution from the Photovoltaic CFD analysis on the absorber and tubes.

 T-pv η_elec Error